mathiasrw/monetary-reform/monetary-reform.md

 Users of New Money: ISK Loans From Banks

-ISK Bn 2.000

 ![picture12](images/picture12.jpg)

-Firms (excluding finance and real estate)\* ■ Real estate firms

-Finance and holding companies □ Government

-Uncategorized

-Fig. 5.1 Source: Central Bank of Iceland. \* Includes real estate companies before 06/2011. \*\* Includes mortgages before 07/2007
+Fig. 5.1 Source: Central Bank of Iceland. - Includes real estate companies before 06/2011. - Includes mortgages before 07/2007

 The point here is not that banks do not want to lend to the real economy.
 Opportunities for lending to companies are however limited by